Sue Schraer M.A. (Psychotherapy) M.A. (Ed.),UKCP, BPC , TSP.

 Training, qualifications & experience

-I am a fully qualified adult psychotherapist registered with both:
+I am a fully qualified and accredited Adult Psychotherapist and also Parent-Infant registered with both:

 UKCP (United Kingdom Council for Psychotherapy)